DavidYeti/DavidYeti/README.md

 Incident Response, protecting companies from bad guys and automation efficiency.

-🌱  I'm currently learning Linux,
-AWS, Terraform, Docker and many other Security Frameworks.
+🌱  I'm diving into cloud security (IAM, network security, and encryption on AWS) to become a better problem-solver for customers.

 📫  Best way to reach me
 https://www.linkedin.com/in/david-yeti/